Aramantos/sre-chaos-challenge-playground/README.md

 ## Understanding the Challenges

-The goal is to build an application in your `contributors/<username>` directory that interacts with the platform's services to achieve the highest score in one of three challenges: Robust Service, Graceful Degradation, or Longest Upkeep.
-For detailed rules and strategies, see the [Contributor Guide (docs/CONTRIBUTOR_GUIDE.md)](./docs/CONTRIBUTOR_GUIDE.md).
+The SRE Chaos Challenge features three distinct challenges, each designed to test different aspects of your application's performance and resilience, with a focus on building systems that can gracefully handle stress.
+For detailed rules, strategies, and the philosophy behind each challenge, see the [Contributor Guide (docs/CONTRIBUTOR_GUIDE.md)](./docs/CONTRIBUTOR_GUIDE.md).

 ## Advanced Documentation